vkbharatv/ControlSystem_DrBharat/README.md

 ### Python Implementation

-The `Python Implementation/` folder contains Jupyter notebooks that replicate the MATLAB examples using Python with control system libraries (such as `python-control`).
+The `Python Implementation/` folder contains Jupyter notebooks that replicate the MATLAB examples using Python with control system libraries (such as `control`).
 To use these:

 1. Ensure you have Python installed with Jupyter Notebook/Lab.
-2. Install required packages: `pip install numpy scipy matplotlib control-system-python jupyter`
+2. Install required packages: `pip install numpy scipy matplotlib control jupyter`
 3. Navigate to the `Python Implementation/` folder and launch Jupyter: `jupyter notebook`
 4. Open any of the `.ipynb` notebooks and run the cells interactively.